Bennri/configuration-file-collector/README.md

 Place the configuration file in the same directory as your created jar file and name it `config-data.json`.
 Run the jar file with `java -jar configCollector-1.0-standalone.jar` to collect your specified configuration files and create a zip file at the specified target path.
-To place/extract the configuration files, to each directory from which it was collected, run `java -jar configCollector-1.0-standalone.jar -c false -z your-config-zip-file.zip`.
+To place/extract the configuration files, to each directory from which it was collected with this tool, run `java -jar configCollector-1.0-standalone.jar -c false -z your-config-zip-file.zip`.

 ## License